Martchus/tageditor/README.md

     - This feature requires the tag editor to be configured with Qt QML as JavaScript provider at compile time.
 Checkout the build instructions under "Building with Qt GUI" for details.
     - The script needs to export a `main()` function.
 This function is invoked for every file and passed an object representing the current file as first argument.
+The file only modified if `main()` returns a truthy value or `undefined`; otherwise the file is skipped completely (and thus not modified at all, so values passed via `--values` are not applied).
     - Checkout the file `testfiles/set-tags.js` in this repository for an example that applies basic fixes and tries to fetch lyrics and cover art when according settings are passed (e.g.
       `--script-settings addCover=1 addLyrics=1`).
     - For debugging, the option `--pedantic debug` is very useful.
-You may also add `--script-settings dryRun=1` and check for that setting within the script as shown in the mentioned example script.
+You may also add `--script-settings dryRun=1` and check for that setting within the script as shown in `testfiles/set-tags.js`.
-    - Common tag fields are exposed as object properties as shown in the mentioned example.
+    - Common tag fields are exposed as object properties as shown in the mentioned example file `testfiles/set-tags.js`.
         - Only properties for fields that are supported by the tag are added to the "fields" object.
         - Adding properties of unsupported fields manually does not work; those will just be ignored.
         - The properties for fields that are absent in the tag have an empty array assigned.
 You may